doecode/server/src/main/java/gov/osti/connectors/README.md

 ## GitHub

-Given the GitHub repository URL, the following information is obtained (provided the project has such filled-in):
+Given the GitHub Repository URL, the following information is obtained (provided the project has such filled-in):
 * Software Title ("Full Name")
 * Acronym ("Name")